 Sinonimi: Bible cyst, Bible bump, Hygroma

-Ganglion cysts are benign subcutaneous tissue tumors (growths) in the hand in direct contact with the tendon sheath or joint capsule.
+Ganglion cysts are benign subcutaneous tissue tumors in the hand in direct contact with tendon sheaths or joint capsules.

 - Injection aspiration

 Injection aspiration of the ganglion cyst content can be the most successful treatment in a large number of cases.
 This treatment is always combined with injection of steroids through the same needle after aspiration, for their anti-inflammatory effects.
 The success rate of this treatment is between 75% after only one aspiration, up to 85% after a few aspirations.

 In all cases when aspiration treatment is not effective, and there are pronounced issues like pain and loss of function, advice is:

 This procedure entails an incision of the skin, with a separation of the ganglion cyst from the surrounding tissue and a complete removal.

 In contrast to classical surgical removal, the ganglion cyst is accessed through a minimal incision, and with the help of a camera, it’s completely separated from the surrounding tissue and then removed.

 There are no specific risk factors, hence there is no specific primary prevention.